Results Works of art to see Hoi An

 2024

-On either side of the entrances, the two monkeys and two dogs indicate that the construction began in the Year of the Monkey and ended in the Year of the Dog.
-Dating from 1593, a Japanese stele dedicated to protecting the bridge is enclosed in a tree at 98 Phan Chu Trinh Street.
+On either side of the entrances, the two monkeys and two dogs indicate that construction began in the year of the Monkey and ended in the year of the Dog.
+Dating from 1593, a Japanese stele dedicated to the protection of the bridge is enshrined in a tree at 98, rue Phan Chu Trinh.

 Organize your trip with our partners Hoi An